 There is nothing in these New Testament verses that imply servitude or domestic help.
 Rather, all these verses refer to a strong, rescuing – even a divine – help.

 God is our helper, our ezer and boēthos, but he is not subservient or subordinate to those he helps.
 Still, Genesis 2:18 and 20 have been almost universally used to teach that women were designed to help their husbands as assistants rather than as equal partners.
 Furthermore, it is important to note that the Bible does not teach that a woman is to provide unilateral help and support to her husband without receiving mutual help and support herself.

 There is nothing in the Genesis creation accounts that identifies specific gender roles for men and for women; neither do these passages suggest that women were (or are) in any way inferior to men.
 The pre-fall creation accounts actually contain some beautiful expressions of mutuality, equality and unity between the first man and woman (Genesis 1:26-28, 2:21-24, and 5:1-2).

 Moreover, contrary to the views of some Christians, there is nothing in the pre-fall Creation accounts which states that Adam was the leader and authority figure and Eve the passive, submissive follower and domestic help.
 There is nothing passive, submissive, or domestic implied in the word boēthos.

 The Septuagint (abbreviated as LXX) is a Koine Greek translation of the Old Testament from the Hebrew Scriptures.
 It also contains Apocryphal books, not contained in the Hebrew Bible.
 The first five books of the Bible are thought to have been translated in Alexandria, Egypt, sometime (roughly) around 200 BC.
-The Septuagint was used widely by the Jews dispersed throughout the Roman (formerly Greek) empire.
-And it was in Israel also.
+The Septuagint was used widely by the Jews dispersed throughout the Roman (formerly Greek) empire, and it was used by the Jews in Israel also.
 [More on the Septuagint here.]